lachlanstephen/ft_printf_42/README.md

 <p><i>Note</i>: I'm currently working on the bonuses, so this repo wouldn't be able to be submitted as is.</p>

 <p>ft_printf, one of three projects in Ring 1 of the 42 Cursus, introduced us to the idea of variadic functions: functions that take in a variable amount of arguments.
-Our task was to write a library that contains a recreation of printf from \<stdio.h\> in the Standard C Library.</p>
+Our task was to write a library that contains a recreation of printf from &lt;stdio.h&gt; in the Standard C Library.</p>

 <p>Mandatory requirements:</p>